staiyeba/conan/README.md

 - **Target_architectures*:** *currently available for: __x86_64__ or __x86__ __(can be left empty)__*
 - **Build_types:** *Two available build types specified; __Debug__ and __Release__*

-The **Build** step is capable of building a number of packages parallely depending on the instance handling the builds.
+The **Build** step is capable of building a number of packages in parallel depending on the instance handling the builds.

-The **Upload** step uploads the packages, if the build step for all the packages specified is successful.
-The packages are uploaded to [includeos bintray](https://bintray.com/includeos)
+The **Upload** step uploads the packages if the build step for all the packages specified is successful.
+The packages are uploaded to the [includeos repository](https://bintray.com/includeos/includeos) on bintray.

-> **Note:** For parameters marked with a [**\***], these settings are included in the Profiles, entering them here overwrites the profiles default values.
+> **Note:** For parameters marked with a [**\***], these settings are included in the Profiles, entering them via Jenkins job overwrites the profiles default values.
 Please have a look at the settings in the profile for build compatibility before attempting to change settings.

-**Upcoming step:** *To Automate a test build workflow by triggering a dependency build for a PR made to that dependency repo*